ercantirman/ImagegramAPI/README.md

 ### Installing

-After cloning repository, first build the project.
+After cloning repository, first thing to do is building the project.

 Then you need to set your database up and running.
 To do that you can use "update-database" command at Package Manager Console.
 (Default database settings can be changed in appsettings.json)